KomodoPlatform/dPoW/doc/update0717.md

 cd iguana
 ./m_notary_build
 ./m_notary_main
-# If you are running 3rd party on same server, start iguana for it as well
+# If you are running 3rd party in docker on the same server, restart iguana for it as well
-./m_notary_3rdparty
+./m_notary_3rdparty_docker
 ```

 Make sure notarisations are progressing.